Villa Arconati

 ∎∎∎.∎∎∎∎∎∎∎∎∎∎∎∎∎-∎∎∎.∎∎/

 The Villa Arconati, also known as the Castellazzo Degli Arconati, is a rural palace and gardens, located in the district of Castellazo of the town of Bollate , northwest of Milan, Italy.
-Built-in a grand Baroque style over the 17th and 18th centuries, it now functions as a museum and host for events and meetings.
+The building, built over the 17th and 18th centuries in magnificent Baroque style, now serves as a museum and venue for events and conferences.

 History